EnigmaCurry/d.rymcg.tech/mailu/README.md

 since you need someone to send your mail, you might as well let them receive your mail too.
-IF you were to clumsily delete your mailu instance, or forget to pay your VPS host, you'll know that your mails are still being collected and will be ready to download again once you re-install/re-configure mailu again.
+IF you were to clumsily delete your mailu instance, or forget to pay your VPS host, you'll know that your mails are still being collected and will be ready to download again once you re-install/re-configure mailu.

 Since you (and your mail clients) will be the only ones who connects to the mail server, it does not need to be public at all.
 By wrapping the service in